-A bigraph $B=(X,Y,E)$ is an interval containment bigraph if corresponding to each vertex $v\in X\cup Y$ of $B$ we have an interval $I_v$ such that $x\in X$ and $y\in Y$ are adjacent if and only if $I_x$ contains $I_y$.
-As observed in \cite{6,21} interval containment bigraphs are equivalent to the bigraphs of Ferrers dimension 2.\\ \textit{Circular arc graphs} are the intersection graph of a family of circular arcs of a host circle.
-If the vertices of the circular arc graph $G$ can be covered by two disjoint cliques, say $K$ and $K'$ then it is a \textit{two-clique circular arc graph}.
-Suppose the vertex set of $K$ and $K'$ are respectively denoted by $X$ and $Y$.
-Then $\bar{G}$, the complement of $G$ is the bipartite graph $B=(X,Y,E)$ where $E$ is the set non-edges of $G$.\\ Now we state a result of J. Huang\cite{21} connecting two clique circular arc graphs and bigraphs of Ferrers dimension 2. \begin{theo}[\cite{21}] A graph $G$ is a two clique circular arc graph if and only if its complement $\Bar{G}$ is a bigraph of Ferrers dimension 2. \end{theo} As noted in \cite{19} several classes of bigraphs e.g. interval containment bigraphs, the complement of two clique circular arc graphs, two directional orthogonal ray graphs introduced in \cite{28} are equivalent to the class of bigraphs of Ferrers dimension 2.
-In \cite{19} Hell et al. showed that signed-interval bigraphs are equivalent to the classes of bigraphs which are equivalent to the class of bigraphs of Ferrers dimension 2.
-In the next section we give a direct proof that the class of signed-interval bigraphs is equivalent to the class of bigraphs of Ferrers dimension 2.
-In this context, we also give a proof that the class of signed-interval graphs is equivalent to the class of graphs of Ferrers dimension 2.
+A bigraph $B = (X, Y, E)$ is classified as an interval containment bigraph if, for each vertex $v \in X \cup Y$ of $B$, there exists an interval $I_v$ such that the vertices $x \in X$ and $y \in Y$ are adjacent if and only if the interval $I_x$ contains $I_y$.
+It has been noted in \cite{6, 21} that interval containment bigraphs are equivalent to bigraphs with Ferrers dimension 2.\\ \textit{Circular arc graphs} are the intersection graphs of a collection of circular arcs of a host circle.
+If the vertices of the circular arc graph $G$ can be partitioned into two disjoint cliques, denoted as $K$ and $K'$, it is referred to as a \textit{two-clique circular arc graph}.
+Let the vertex sets of $K$ and $K'$ be respectively denoted as $X$ and $Y$.
+The complement of $G$, denoted as $\Bar{G}$, forms a bipartite graph $B = (X, Y, E)$, where $E$ represents the set of non-edges in $G$.\\ Now, we present a result from J. Huang \cite{21} that establishes a connection between two-clique circular arc graphs and bigraphs with Ferrers dimension 2. \begin{theo}[\cite{21}] A graph $G$ is a two-clique circular arc graph if and only if its complement $\Bar{G}$ is a bigraph of Ferrers dimension 2. \end{theo} As mentioned in \cite{19}, several classes of bigraphs, such as interval containment bigraphs, the complements of two-clique circular arc graphs, and two-directional orthogonal ray graphs introduced in \cite{28}, have been found to be equivalent to the class of signed-interval bigraphs.
+Thus signed-interval bigraphs are equivalent to the class of bigraphs equivalent to Ferrers dimension 2.